Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 5. Cold Cuts Platter

 Pastrami, salami, muscle, sausages and other delicacies will go on this platter.
 It will be paired with salty cheese (telemea), chopped onions, mustard, and bread.
-A very rural spread!
+A very rural spread, cold cuts platters are some of the best Romanian snacks you’ll find!

 6. Roe Salad